TheOdinProject/curriculum/html_css/v2/main-course/custom-properties.md

 }
 ~~~

-In the above example, only the element with the `cool-paragraph` class gets styled with a red background, while the `boring-paragraph` selector doesn't since it's not within the scope of where the custom property was declared.
-If you're familiar with how scope works in JavaScript, this sort of behavior should feel a little similar.

 That doesn't mean a custom property can *only* be accessed on the selector it was declared for, though.
 The scope includes the selector the custom property was declared for as well as the selector's descendants.
 Let's take a look at a modified version of the above example:

 ~~~html